softprops/unisockets/README.md

 val addr = unisockets.Addr(new File("/var/run/unix.sock"))
 ```

-You can get the path of the file an `Addr` referrs to by invoking `Addr#getHostName`.
+You can get the path of the file an `Addr` refers to by invoking `Addr#getHostName`.

 With an `Addr`, you can create instances of both nio SocketChannels